I spent the last week of August on a boat conducting an acoustics experiment

 TERN but had no luck.
 However, it was nice to watch wave after wave of

-migrating BARN SWALLOWS reach land's end and boldly fly out over the sea.
-I bid
+migrating BARN SWALLOWS reach land’s end and

 The boat departed early on the 24th.
 Although the sun hadn't yet risen, there